railwayapp/docs/src/docs/reference/support.md

 - In Slack, we'll embed Railway Engineers into one of your workspace's channels
 - If you'd like to set this up over other channels (e.g. Microsoft Teams), let us know

-#### Discord Direct Support
+**Discord Chat Bridge**

-- When you sign up for Business Class, you have access to a channel in Discord called **#direct-support**.
+- When you sign up for Business Class, you have access to a channel in Discord called **#direct-support**
-- From within the **#direct-support** channel, you will click the `Join Channel` button to create a temporary bridge dedicated to you and your team.
+- From within the **#direct-support** channel, you will click the `Join Channel` button to create a temporary bridge dedicated to you
-- After *7 days of inactivity*, the dedicated bridge will disappear, but you can always create another one through the **#direct-support** channel.
+- After *7 days of inactivity*, the dedicated bridge will disappear, but you can always create another one through the **#direct-support** channel

 Reach out to us at [team@railway.app](mailto:team@railway.app) on setting up dedicated chat bridges.